zousiyu1995/zousiyu/index.md

 ## Conference Presentations

+- **21/09 – 19/09/2025**, Contributed Talk, "Construction of a Multiphase Reaction-Diffusion Model for Three-Phase Interface Enzyme Electrodes and Its Guidance for Electrode Optimization", The 4th Symposium on Simulation Methods and Technologies in Process Industries, Changsha, China.
+- **04/08 – 06/08/2025**, Contributed Talk, "Mathematical Modeling of Three-Phase Interface Enzyme Electrode", Young Scholar Forum, The 17th Annual Conference of the Global Academy of Chinese Chemical Engineering Scholars (GACCE-2025), Zhengzhou, China.
-- **29/11 - 01/12/2024**, Contributed Talk, Mathematical Modeling of Three-Phase Interface Enzyme Electrode, The 4th National Conference on Process Modeling and Simulation, Guangzhou, China.
+- **29/11 - 01/12/2024**, Contributed Talk, "Mathematical Modeling of Three-Phase Interface Enzyme Electrode", The 4th National Conference on Process Modeling and Simulation, Guangzhou, China.
-- **16/07 - 17/07/2020**, Contributed Talk, The Inhibitory Effect of Eyelashes on Water Evaporation on Ocular Surface: Computer Simulation and Mechanism Analysis, The 2nd National Conference on Process Modeling and Simulation, Online, China.
+- **16/07 - 17/07/2020**, Contributed Talk, "The Inhibitory Effect of Eyelashes on Water Evaporation on Ocular Surface: Computer Simulation and Mechanism Analysis", The 2nd National Conference on Process Modeling and Simulation, Online, China.
-- **25/08 - 27/08/2018**, Poster, Multiscale Numerical Simulation of the Catalytic Ozonation Reactor for Wastewater Treatment, The 1st National Conference on Process Modeling and Simulation, Shanghai, China.
+- **25/08 - 27/08/2018**, Poster, "Multiscale Numerical Simulation of the Catalytic Ozonation Reactor for Wastewater Treatment", The 1st National Conference on Process Modeling and Simulation, Shanghai, China.